plambert/qa-proxy/qa-proxy/readme.md

 -----------------------------------------------------------------------------------------------------------------------

-    var nhrp = require("nhrp");
+    var qap = require("qa-proxy");
     var fs = require("fs");
-    var rewriter = nhrp.createRewriter("/path/to/your/configfile.js");      //This rewriter automatically proxy your requests using the
+    var rewriter = qap.createRewriter("/path/to/your/configfile.js");      //This rewriter automatically proxy your requests using the
                                                                             //regular expressions in the config file below

-    nhrp.createServer(rewriter).listen(80);              //create a server (http/ws) that listens for connections on port 80 nhrp.createSecureServer({                           //create a secure server (https/wss) that listens for connections on port 443 cert:fs.readFileSync("/root/certificate.pem"),
+    qap.createServer(rewriter).listen(80);              //create a server (http/ws) that listens for connections on port 80 qap.createSecureServer({                           //create a secure server (https/wss) that listens for connections on port 443 cert:fs.readFileSync("/root/certificate.pem"),
         key:fs.readFileSync("/root/key.pem")
     },rewriter).listen(443);                             //both server will now be rewritten by your rewriter